-Hospital requests to add a provider-based location to the state hospital license that the hospital will also be adding to the hospital CMS Certification Number (CCN): If uses of shared space which prevent certification of a space as provider-based are identified at a provider-based location either before occupancy survey or during the occupancy survey, the Department will not be able to license the location pursuant to State Regulation § 103.4.
+Hospital requests to add a provider-based location or other outpatient location to the state hospital license which the hospital will also be adding to the hospital CMS Certification Number (CCN)U: If uses of shared space which prevent certification are identified at a provider-based location or other outpatient location either before occupancy survey or during the occupancy survey, the Department will not be able to license the location pursuant to State Regulation § 103.4.
 Functions.
 The governing body, with technical assistance and advice from the hospital staff, shall do the following:...(3) Take all reasonable steps to conform to all applicable Federal, State, and local laws and regulations.